 During Midsumma Festival, a host of queer-related events take place throughout Melbourne, with everything from exhibitions and workshops to readings, sport, and cabaret.
 The two key events for the annual festival, however, are the Midsumma Carnival and the Midsumma Pride March.
 The Midsumma Carnival has arguably become the highlight of the annual festival, and usually takes place during one entire day in January, in the Alexandra Gardens.
 The carnival is the pefect prelude for the rest of Midsumma Festival, offering loads of live music, a T Dance, and the popular Dog Show.

 The Pride March is the second key event of Midsumma Festival, and usually takes place in February, along Fitzroy Street, St. Kilda.
 Welcoming over 45,000 spectators, and more than 7,000 pride marchers, this has become Victoria's largest pride march.
 The very first pride march in Melbourne took place in 1996, governed by Pride March Victoria, and welcomed an impressive 11,000 people.
 Today, tributes are still paid to this iconic moment in Melbourne's pride history.

 As well as providing an incredible three-week festival each year in Melbourne, Midsumma Festival has evolved into one of Australia's most important queer arts organizations.
 It continues to nuture queer art and culture, by giving voice to generations of LGBTQ people, as well as discovering new artists and initiating pertinent conversations.

-Along with the Midsumma Carnival and Pride March, enjoy many different events throughout Melbourne over the course of the three-week festival.
-Look forward to everything from a pool party, drag shows, cabaret performances, and pertinant discussions.
-See details on the program, and get ready to experience your pride down under in Melbourne for Midsumma Festival 2020.
+Along with these two events, enjoy many different events throughout Melbourne over the course of the three-week festival.
+Look forward to everything from drag shows, cabaret performances, pertinant discussions, theatre, dance, and even a day of lawn bowls!
+See details on the program, and get ready to experience your pride down under in Melbourne for Midsumma Festival 2021.